OctopusDeploy/docs/docs/administration/authentication/authentication-providers/okta-authentication.md

 :::info

-In versions prior to 2018.3.5 the Role Claim Type and Scope had different defaults and these values will need to be updated.
-For new installations of 2018.3.5 and greater these values should default to the above values.
+In versions prior to **Octopus 2018.3.5** the Role Claim Type and Scope had different defaults and these values will need to be updated.
+For new installations of **Octopus 2018.3.5** and greater these values should default to the above values.

 :::